SumoLogic/terraform-provider-sumologic/website/docs/r/user.html.markdown

 - `id` - The internal ID of the user.

 ## Import
-Roles can be imported using the collector id, e.g.:
+Users can be imported using the user id, e.g.:

 ```hcl
 terraform import sumologic_user.user id